David Lowe (footballer): Return to Wigan Athletic

 In March 1996, he re-signed with Wigan Athletic, back in the Third Division (the old Fourth Division), who paid out a fee of £125,000.
-Under manager John Deehan, the "Latics" won the Third Division title in 1996–97, with Lowe scoring six goals in 40 games.
+Under manager John Deehan, Wigan won the Third Division title in 1996–97, with Lowe scoring six goals in 40 games.
 His goal in the final game of the season secured the title, as they edged ahead of Fulham on goal difference.
-He then hit 16 league goals in 1997–98, to become both the club's top scorer and one of the highest scorers in the division.
+He then scored 16 league goals in 1997–98 to become both the club's top scorer and one of the highest scorers in the division.
 He was also voted the club's Player of the Season.
 In a surprise move, former boss Ray Mathias then returned to the club following a nine-year absence.
 Lowe hit three goals in 23 games in an injury-plagued 1998–99 campaign, as Wigan reached the play-offs, where they were defeated by Manchester City.

-During his two spells at Wigan, Lowe scored 83 times in all competitions, making him the highest goal scorer in the club's Football League history.
+Lowe scored 83 times in all competitions during his two spells at Wigan, making him the highest goal scorer in the club's Football League history.
 He also held the club record for most League goals (66) until this was surpassed by Andy Liddell in 2003.

 Wrexham

-Released by Wigan in June 1999, Lowe made the move to Second Division rivals Wrexham, where he was offered a player-coach role.
+Released by Wigan in June 1999, Lowe made the move to Second Division rivals Wrexham on a two-year deal, where he was offered a player-coach role.
 He started just five games in 1999–2000, before joining Rushden & Diamonds on loan in January.
+He scored six goals in 16 games.
 He helped Diamonds to a second-place finish in the Football Conference, nine points behind champions Kidderminster Harriers.